150-lab2/Project_SafeWalk/README.md

+ # Project_SafeWalk

-run 'npm install' to install the node packages for both the backend folder and front end folder.
+run 'npm install' to install the node packages for both the backend folders and front end folders.

-for back end:
+For Backend:
 add serviceAccountKey.json to main directory to get access to database.
 This is a service key from firebase.
 The port is set to 3000, but you can change. run 'node index.js' to start express server. test.REST includes api endpoint examples.
 Download extension from visual studio code.

-for front end:
+For Frontend:
-go into the main front end safewalk folder.
-To sart the server use: ionic serve. api url's are inside the tab ts files.
-Provide the environment folder to use google authentication.
+api url's are inside the tab ts files.
+Provide the environments folder to use Google authentication.

-# Project_SafeWalk
+The "environments" folder should be inside the "src" folder.
+Go into the root directory of the folder "Project SafeWalk" and run the command: 'ionic serve' in the console directory to start the application.